PyeongChang 2018: Favourites seek redemption in giant slalom

-Bochet, Schaffelhuber and Marcoux among the big names in contention
+Bochet, Schaffelhuber and Marcoux among the big names in contention14 Mar 2018

 Jeroen Kampschreur can make more history for the Netherlands, and favourites can rebound from an unusual day, as giant slalom competition takes over the Jeongseon Alpine Centre on Wednesday (14 March).